 Examples of Debt

 There are many examples that relate to personal finance.

-And with $14.96 trillion worth of household debt out there the second quarter of 2021, it’s safe to say that a lot of Americans are in debt.
+And with 15.84 trillion trillion worth of household debt out there the first quarter of 2022, it’s safe to say that a lot of Americans owe money.

 Here are a few examples:

 - using credit cards